 File last modified:

 As you start college, various well-meaning people will give you excellent advice, most of which you will ignore, even though you are destined eventually to give the same advice to others.
-Such advice tends to be pretty "donty."
+Such advice tends involve the word "don't."

-The little essays here are intended to be more helpful than that by being more specific (and less donty).
-You will probably ignore this advice too, but since these essays are wordy, there is more chance for something to click.
+The little essays here are intended to be more helpful than that by being more specific (and less negative).
+You will probably ignore this advice too, but since these essays are wordy, there is at least some chance for something to click.
 So read them and prosper already.